echo3Dco/Unity-ARFoundation-echo3D-demo-Remote-Work/README.md

 ## Run
 * [Build and run the AR application](https://docs.echoar.xyz/unity/adding-ar-capabilities#4-build-and-run-the-ar-application).

+## Real-time updates
+Update the value of the _text_ key associated with the speech bubble model and notice that the text in the AR scene changes automatically.

 ## Learn more
 Refer to our [documentation](https://docs.echoar.xyz/unity/) to learn more about how to use Unity, AR Foundation, and echoAR.